Blady-Com/gnoga/deps/zanyblue/examples/text/gps/README.txt

 "gtkada" regardless of the results of the test for the installation of the package.

-The "5.2.1" version was built using GNAT 2012 rather than GNAT 2013.
-The "gnatlib/configure" scripts was manually updated to enable "gtkada" regardless of the results of the test for the installation of the package.
-For reference, the options configured were

-configure: --------- Summary for GNAT Components --------------
-configure:   Shared libraries:       yes (default: static)
-configure:   Gtk+:                   yes (requires pkg-config and gtkada.gpr)
-configure:   Python:                 yes /usr (see --with-python)
-configure:   PyGtk:                  no  (see --enable-pygtk)
-configure:   PyGObject:              no (see --enable-pygobject)
-configure:   Syslog:                 yes (see --enable-syslog)
-configure:   Readline (GPL license): no (see --with-readline --enable-gpl)
-configure:   gmp:                    no (see --with-gmp)
-configure:   PostgreSQL:             yes -L/usr/lib (see --with-postgresql)
-configure:   Sqlite:                 embedded  (see --with-sqlite)
-configure:   Projects:               yes
-configure: --------------------------------------------

 1) Download the release and extract the release bundle:

   << Download gps-4.4.1-gpl-src.tgz from http://libre.adacore.com >>